regex-modificadores-inline

 For example, if we want a match that

-• Is case insensitive (?i)
+• Is case-insensitive (?i)

-• Works across multiple lines (?m)
+• Works on multiple lines (?m)

 Tips